Skip to main content

 When to Test

-A test can be useful if you experience fatigue, weakness, pale skin, dizziness or shortness of breath.
-Women with heavy periods and active people may benefit from having their iron stores measured regularly.
+Testing may be recommended if you experience fatigue, weakness, pale skin, dizziness, or shortness of breath.
+Women with heavy menstrual periods and active individuals may benefit from regular ferritin monitoring.

 Symptoms